rdkcentral/ThunderNanoServices/Streamer/doc/StreamerPlugin.md

 <a name="event.timeupdate"></a>
 ## *timeupdate <sup>event</sup>*

 Notifies of stream position change.
-This event is fired every second to indicate that the stream has progressed by a second, and event does not fire, if the stream is in paused state.
+This event is fired every second to indicate that the stream has progressed by a second.
+It does not fire if the stream is paused (i.e. speed of 0).

 ### Parameters